viralemergence/iceberg/README.md

 ### The summary folder includes summarised versions of all of these files.

+### There are some anciliary scripts that will do related but distinct sub-analyses:
+-- Historical analysis
+-- Range changes
+-- Checking thresholding of the SDM's
+-- And more!

 For questions about the pipeline, email Greg at gfalbery@gmail.com and I'll get back to you!
+For questions about the SDM's themselves, email Colin Carlson or Cory Merow.